Faraday's Law for EMC Engineers

 The equation basically says that if we were to define a closed path in any arbitrary location and sum the product of the electric field and length around the loop, the total voltage obtained would be equal to the time-rate-of-change of the magnetic flux passing through that closed path.
 This equation always holds no matter how or where we define the path, so let's apply Faraday's Law to the circuit in Figure 1.

 Figure 1.
 Circuit with 4 resistors.

 The circuit consists of four resistors connected in a loop using perfectly conducting wire.
 We can choose our path to be anywhere, so let's define it to be along the center of the wire and through the middle of each resistor.
 The electric field inside a perfectly conducting wire must be zero; therefore in this case, Faraday's Law (1) can be simplified to,

-By definition, is the voltage between a and a', or in this example, VA.
+By definition, is the voltage between a and b, or in this example, the voltage across the top resistor, VA.
 The other terms in (2) are the other voltages dropped in the circuit.
 Therefore (2) can be written,

 If there are no time-varying quantities (i.e. the magnetic flux density is constant and the circuit doesn't move, then the right hand side of (3) is zero and Faraday's Law can be written as,